btrplace/migrations-UCC-15/README.md

  -o (--output-csv) VAL                 : Print actions durations to this file
 ```

-Finally, you'll just need to edit the migration script `g5k-1.0-SNAPSHOT/scripts/migrate.sh` and modify the variable `VM_BASE_IMG` to match your custom VM image location.

 ### Prepare the scenario execution

+First, you'll just need to edit the migration script `g5k-1.0-SNAPSHOT/scripts/migrate.sh` and modify the variable `VM_BASE_IMG` to match your custom VM image location.

 The `g5k-1.0-SNAPSHOT/scripts/translate` file must be modified to allow to translate VMs and g5k nodes names into the BtrPlace internal VMs and nodes names, like this: